psu13/mutable-hakyll/posts/bruckner-170.md

 This year they made it up to me by again putting the Bruckner into the season as both a live performance and a recording session.
 As soon as I found out I bought both my normal subscription ticket _and_ a second ticket for the Sunday show to sit up in Family Circle and get the whole thing again from a much better vantage point with much better sound.
+I somehow missed the Bruckner 7 shows from a few years ago.
+I was not going to make that mistake again.

 The Bruckner and Mahler symphonies are the "apex predators", if you will, of the late romantic symphony orchestra repertoire.
 They are long, huge, extended, long, epic, and